-Once your widget is created, the next step is to edit it.
+Once your widget is created, the next step is to edit it to find the information you are looking for.
 If you are not already in the widget, you can access by either clicking on its row in the widget list or on the View button that appears as you hover the list.

 The Properties tab allows you to view and modify information in the widget.
 Depending on the type of widget you selected, the options will be different.
 Those are detailed in other articles for every possible type of widgets.
-Please consult the related articles for more information.
+Please consult the related articles for more information: